explicit-robotics/explicit-robotics.github.io/source/exp_user/introduction.rst

 Welcome to Explicit robotics software.
 The robotics software is based on the Product of Exponentials Formula.
 The software is developed and maintained by `Moses C. Nah`_ and `Johannes Lachner`_.
 Explicit is open-source and free, following the spirit of `Richard Stallman`_.
 Currently, Explicit-MATLAB is available.
-Explicit-C++ and Explicit-py will be soon avasilable.
+Explicit-C++ and Explicit-py will be soon available.

 .. _`Moses C. Nah`: https://github.com/mosesnah-shared
 .. _`Johannes Lachner`: https://scholar.google.com/citations?user=i5KAhh4AAAAJ&hl=de